FSGpilot/frontend-styleguide/_components/fundament/grids/05-alignment.md

 In practice, here’s how it looks.
 Note you can continue to use this with all other predefined grid classes (including column widths, responsive tiers, reorders, and more).

-{% include code/preview.html component="grid--no-gutters" %}
+{% include code/preview.html component="grid--no-gutters.html" %}
 {% include code/accordion.html component="grid--no-gutters" %}

 ### Column wrapping

 If more than 12 columns are placed within a single row, each group of extra columns will, as one unit, wrap onto a new line.

-{% include code/preview.html component="grid--column-wrapping" %}
+{% include code/preview.html component="grid--column-wrapping.html" %}
 {% include code/accordion.html component="grid--column-wrapping" %}

 <style scoped>